 When to Change Your Pool Table Felt

-Because felt wear is largely dependant on how much you use your pool table, you can’t just put a reminder in your calendar for your next felt change.
+Because felt wear is largely dependent on how much you use your pool table, you can’t just put a reminder in your calendar for your next felt change.
 You’ll need to keep an eye on your felt.

 Signs your felt needs to be changed: